keithalewis/math/wmpl.md

 necessarly the price at which a trade is executed.
 Market orders get matched against limit orders like blocks dropping in tetris.
 Limit order quantities get eaten up until the market order is filled.
-It is also possible other market orders more limit orders are placed in the meantime.
+It is also possible other market orders or more limit orders are placed in the meantime.

 If you have spent time on a trading floor you have probably heard a discussion between a trader and a back office person about how